achekh/neos-critical-github-io/APIs/basics-api/can-i-use-api.md

 grand_parent: "APIs"
 ---
 # canIUse
+This API is used for checking the compatibility of features with the current version.
 ***
 `canIUse` API determines if the Mini App APIs, callbacks, parameters, and components are available in the current version.